-Cleaning Solution: The best mixture of cleaning solution for diamonds is mild dish soap (we like Mrs.Meyer's or Seventh Generation) with water.
+1) MAKE CLEANING SOLUTION: The easiest mixture of cleaning solution for diamonds is mild antibacterial dish or hand soap (we like Mrs.Meyer's or Seventh Generation) with water.
 The ratio of this solution should be a few drops of dish soap and 1-2 cups of very warm water.

-After mixing the solution, simply let the piece of diamond jewelry soak in the solution for 20-30 minutes.
+2) SOAK: Simply let the pieces of diamond jewelry soak in the solution for 20-30 minutes.

-Once this time is complete, gently brush the jewelry with a new soft toothbrush (ie not one that has been in your mouth or had toothpaste on it before!) to dislodge any dirt.
-(Make sure to avoid brushing the diamond too vigorously to keep from dislodging the diamond from its setting.
-And don't forget to use the little bristles to get underneath the stone setting where lotion and dirt builds up.)
+3) BRUSH: Gently brush the jewelry with a new soft toothbrush (ie not one that has been in your mouth or had toothpaste on it before!) to dislodge any dirt.
+Make sure to avoid brushing the diamond too vigorously to keep from dislodging the diamond from its setting.
+And don't forget to use the little bristles to get underneath the stone setting where lotion and dirt builds up.

 Since gemstones like rubies, sapphires, emeralds, aquamarines and other stones originate from a wide variety of raw materials, there is no one tried and true method to properly clean each and every one of them.
 Yet, despite the wide range of raw materials, there are some basic rules that apply to the majority of gemstone jewelry items.
 The biggest rule for gemstone jewelry is to avoid hot water and chemicals like chlorine, bleach, ammonia and hair spray.
 Many colored stones are sensitive to high heats and/or can be unknowingly treated which will react with heat and chemicals.
 The below does not apply to more porous and sensitive stones, including pearls, ivory, amber and turquoise.

-Cleaning Solution: Generally, the safest way to clean colored gemstones is simialar to diamonds.
-Add a few drops of mild dish soap in 1-2 cups of warm to cool water.
+1) MAKE CLEANING SOLUTION: Generally, the safest way to clean colored gemstones is similar to diamonds.
+Add a few drops of mild dish soap in 1-2 cups of warm water.

-Then very very gently brush the jewelry with a new soft toothbrush to dislodge any dirt.
-Make sure to cover all parts of the piece.
+3) BRUSH: Then, very gently brush the jewelry with a new soft toothbrush to dislodge any dirt.
+Make sure to clean all parts of the piece.

-Lastly, rinse off with warm water and dry with a soft lint-free cloth (we like Laundress Lint Free cloth) or let it air dry.
+4) RINSE & DRY: Lastly, rinse off with warm water and dry with a soft lint-free cloth (we like the Laundress Lint Free cloth) or let it air dry.

 CLEANING ORGANIC AND SOFT GEMSTONES

 Proper cleaning directions for organic and soft gemstones (i.e. Pearls, Ivory, Amber, Coral, Turquoise, Opal, and Lapis) are a bit different from other gemstone-based jewelry.
 Cleaning considerations involve the setting as much as the nature of the stone or material itself.
 Organic gemstones have microscopic fissures that trap dirt, oil, and cleaning products.
-And soft gemstones also generally have a very porous surface making them sensitive to contact with liquids as well.
-Avoid prolonged water, soap, chemicals, and sudden temperature changes.
+Soft gemstones also generally have a very porous surface, making them sensitive to contact with liquids as well.
+Avoid prolonged exposure to water, soap, chemicals, and sudden temperature changes.

-Cleaning Solution: The safest way to clean these gemstones is with no cleaning solution at all.
-That said, for heavily soiled piece of jewelry, it is acceptable to use a bit of lukewarm water.
+1) MAKE CLEANING SOLUTION: The safest way to clean these gemstones is with no cleaning solution at all.
+For heavily soiled piece of jewelry, it is acceptable to use a bit of lukewarm water.
 For pearls and opals, you may also add a small amount of gentle soap to the water.

 POLISHING SOLID GOLD & SILVER